Gnurou/v4l2r/README.md

 How to use
 ----------
-Check `src/bin/vicodec_test/ioctl_test.rs` for a short example of how to use the low-level ioctl interface.
+Check `examples/vicodec_test/ioctl_test.rs` for a short example of how to use the low-level ioctl interface.
 This example program requires the `vicodec` virtual device, either in single or multi-planar mode.

 You can try it with

-    cargo run -- /dev/video0
+    cargo run --example vicodec_test -- /dev/video0

 assuming `/dev/video0` is the path to the `vicodec` encoder.